 Replacing the liquid electrolyte (typically a Li-ion containing salt dissolved in a mixture of organic solvents, typically carbonates) with a solid electrolyte is considered the next technology core.
-Likely, it will offer the possible way to mitigate the safety concerns and improve the present limited energy density.
+Likely, it will offer a possible way to mitigate the safety concerns and improve the present limited energy density.
 However, there is a need for further progress to address its low ionic conductivity, lithium-ion migration, and diffusion for widespread commercialization.

 Unlike the past, demand in mobile handsets and consumer electronics products will not be mobilizing R&D efforts.
 For them, the existing liquid electrolyte-based lithium-ion battery is good enough.
 Hence, companies having specific business interests in automobiles will be the driver.
 As opposed to Tesla or its battery technology partners Panasonic or CATL, it happens to be that automobile maker Toyota is in the leading position.
 Such reality raises the question of whether the lack of edge in battery threatens Tesla’s future.

 Between 2009 and 2018, Toyota alone has had 1833 patent applications related to secondary solid-state batteries.
-In the contrary, 2nd position holder had less than 300.
+On the contrary, the 2nd position holder had less than 300.
 Toyota remained the top filer with 316 published patent applications in 2018, far ahead of the second biggest filer Fujifilm having around 90 applications.
 Indeed, eight of the top 10 and fifteen of the top 20 filers in 2018 were Asian companies.
 Unfortunately, Tesla is not in this league.
 It underscores the concern about the lack of edge in battery threatens Tesla.
-However, Tesla’s recent acquisition of Maxwell technologies yet to prove the battery edge.
+However, Tesla’s recent acquisition of Maxwell technologies has yet to prove the battery edge.

 The incumbent has a technology lead to fuel the creative wave of EV taking to the next level: a further concern about lack of edge in battery threatens Tesla

 Unlike the uprising of the digital camera or PC, incumbents like Toyota have a far stronger foothold on the technology that EV needs to reach the orbit.
 And Toyota has not been out of the loop in the process of commercialization.
 Instead, it has been active in the game.
 Moreover, Toyota’s leadership in the solid-state battery technology core will not likely be accessible to Tesla.
-Toyota has a far bigger interest in using them in winning EV race than helping opponents.
+Toyota has a far bigger interest in using them in winning the EV race than helping opponents.
 Highly likely that the next phase of the EV journey will be dominated by Toyota and other Japanese players.
 They will use their strong position in Solid-state lithium battery technology.
 Hence, there appears to be strong ground for the concern: edge in battery threatens Tesla.

-Theory of innovation predicts the winner—absence of edge in battery threatens Tesla’s future
+Theory of Innovation predicts the winner—absence of edge in battery threatens Tesla’s future

 Hence, the theory suggests that incumbents like Toyota, instead of California’s upstart Tesla, will eventually propel the creative wave of EV to the desired orbit in destroying gasoline-powered automobiles.
 Unlike the past, contrary to the incumbent, upstart Tesla is rather failing to switch to the next technology core.
 Hence, as opposed to Toyota or other incumbent automakers, there is a good possibility that Tesla will suffer from the burn of disruption due to the uprising of the creative wave of destruction of EV.
-On top of it, there are economies of scale and scope advantages.
+On top of it, there are Economies of Scale and scope advantages.
 However, we should not also rule out the possibility of fuel cells.
 Despite having a strong footing in battery technology, Japanese automakers are still highly active in fuel cell research.